What Is FUD in Crypto?

 What Are Examples of FUD in the Crypto Markets?

-Elon Musk’s previous endorsement of Bitcoin also brought with it excitement in the crypto market but later turned to FUD with a tweet from the CEO about Tesla’s move to no longer accept bitcoin due to the network’s excessive energy consumption.
+Elon Musk’s previous endorsement of Bitcoin also brought with it excitement in the crypto market.
+However, it later turned to FUD with a tweet from the CEO about Tesla’s move to no longer accept bitcoin due to the network’s excessive energy consumption.

-Both events sent bitcoin dropping by nearly 50% from its previous high of $60,000.
+Both events sent Bitcoin declining by nearly 50% from its previous high of $60,000.
 But in both cases the price of Bitcoin would later recover, which meant everyone who sold because of FUD missed out on serious value.

 What's the Difference Between FUD and Legitimate Concerns?